 There was a separate meeting of the Independent Directors (without the presence of non-independent directors and members of the management).
-The discussions covered both strategic and operational aspects of the Board functioning, as well as the quality, content and timeliness of the flow of information between the management and the Board.
-The inputs from the meeting were shared with the Nomination and Remuneration Committee.
+The discussions covered both strategic and operational aspects of the Board's functioning, as well as the quality, content, and timeliness of the flow of information between the Management and the Board.